methodswithclass/accelerometer/README.md

 accel.calibrate({ xDir, yDir, factor}); // this is run by default

-accel.validate(); // returns a promise with the device validation status, requests permission if necessary, this is run by default
+accel.validate(); // returns a promise with the device validation status, requests permission if necessary (must prompt with a button to request permission)

 accel.start(); //start updating position of DOM element based on accelerometer data